stothe2/literature-review/README.md

 - [x] Strickland, B., & Scholl, B. J. (2015).
 Visual perception involves event-type representations: The case of containment versus occlusion.
 Journal of Experimental Psychology: General, 144(3), 570.
 **[Post](_posts/2016-11-01-Strickland2015.md)**.

+#### Other
+- [ ] Peters, M. A., Ma, W. J., & Shams, L. (2016).
+The Size-Weight Illusion is not anti-Bayesian after all: a unifying Bayesian account.
+PeerJ, 4, e2124.
+**[Quick glance summary](_posts/2016-09-28-Ma2016.md)**.

-#### Ensemble perception
+# Ensemble Perception

 - [x] Haberman, J., & Whitney, D. (2012).
 Ensemble perception: Summarizing the scene and broadening the limits of visual processing.
 From perception to consciousness: Searching with Anne Treisman, 339-349.
 - [x] Alvarez, G. A., & Oliva, A. (2009).
 Spatial ensemble statistics are efficient codes that can be represented with reduced attention.
 Proceedings of the National Academy of Sciences, 106(18), 7345-7350.
 - [x] Alvarez, G. A. (2011).
 Representing multiple objects as an ensemble enhances visual cognition.
 Trends in cognitive sciences, 15(3), 122-131.

-#### Other
-- [ ] Peters, M. A., Ma, W. J., & Shams, L. (2016).
-The Size-Weight Illusion is not anti-Bayesian after all: a unifying Bayesian account.
-PeerJ, 4, e2124.
-**[Quick glance summary](_posts/2016-09-28-Ma2016.md)**.
+- [x] Zhao, J., Ngo, N., McKendrick, R., & Turk-Browne, N. B. (2011).
+Mutual interference between statistical summary perception and statistical learning.
+Psychological Science.
+- [ ] Emmanouil, T. A., & Treisman, A. (2008).
+Dividing attention across feature dimensions in statistical processing of perceptual groups.
+Perception & psychophysics, 70(6), 946-954.
+- [ ] Albrecht, A. R., & Scholl, B. J. (2010).
+Perceptually averaging in a continuous visual world extracting statistical summary representations over time.
+Psychological Science, 21(4), 560-567.

+# Orientation

+- [x] McCloskey, M., Valtonen, J., & Cohen Sherman, J. (2006).
+Representing orientation: A coordinate-system hypothesis and evidence from developmental deficits.
+Cognitive Neuropsychology, 23(5), 680-713.

 # Sequence learning journal club
 - [x] Luft, C. D., Meeson, A., Welchman, A. E., & Kourtzi, Z. (2015).
 Decoding the future from past experience: learning shapes predictions in early visual cortex.
 Journal of neurophysiology, 113(9), 3159-3171.